CoCalc offers several options for hosting running Jupyter Notebooks online.

 - need certain extensions (Howto setup Jupyter Extensions).

 See our list of Jupyter related issues for more details.

 Multiple people simultaneously editing the same notebook, with some using classical and some using the new mode, will NOT work!
 Switching back and forth will cause problems (you may need to use TimeTravel to recover).
 Please avoid using classical notebook mode if you possibly can!

-Using this option has an advantage: it does not affect your “Jupyter classic” Editor setting, allowing you to keep CoCalc Jupyter notebook as the default for opening .ipynb files in the CoCalc main interface.
+Using either of these options for the classical notebook has an advantage: it does not affect your “Jupyter classic” Editor setting, allowing you to keep CoCalc Jupyter notebook as the default for opening .ipynb files in the CoCalc main interface.